Kinyanjui-billy/Weather-apk/README.md

 ###Requiremnts:

 =>A terminal based machine
-=>This can be either linux or windows based
+=>This can be either linux or windows based meaning (ubuntu or powershell wich both can run on windows)

 ### Built With